Haiti Earthquake Response:

 - In partnership with the Catholic Church in Haiti, CRS rebuilt St. François de Sales, one of the country's oldest hospitals.
 The 200-bed teaching hospital is 1 of 7 faith-based hospitals CRS is working with to improve the quality of health care for Haitians.

-Man prays on the grounds of Sacre-Coeur Church, which was destroyed in the earthquake and is currently being rebuilt by the construction unit of the Partnership for Church Reconstruction (Proche).
+A man prays on the grounds of Sacré-Coeur Church.
+The church, destroyed in the earthquake, is being rebuilt by the construction unit of the Partnership for Church Reconstruction.
 Photo by Oscar Leiva/Silverlight for CRS